AngeloAntonioPrisco/ddditai/.doc/02-data_understanding/data_understanding.md

 **Storage Plan:**
 - Data to be logged and versioned in MLflow
 - Exportable to CSV for offline analysis
+- Credits to models' author to be logged and versioned in MLflow

 ## 4. Data Exploration